Stremio/stremio-addon-guide/docs/sdk-guide/step2.md

 > Note
 >
-> `isRequired` must not be set to `true` on more than one extra paremeter.
+> `isRequired` must not be set to `true` on more than one extra property.
 Otherwise your catalog will be ignored.

 And this is the final result: